MaxinAI/school-of-ai/README.md

 ## General instructions:
 - By cloning the repo, you will have the notebooks needed during the course.
 All these notebooks can be run using [Google Colab](https://colab.research.google.com/) (Ready to go)
-- To have a working environment for the code install the packages from the `requirements.txt`.
-(If conda or pip doesn't install packages directly you have to install them one by one).